-Initial Visits are scheduled with Sean Dugan LAc.
+Initial Visits are scheduled with Sean Dugan LAc or Mara Bateman LAc

-During your initial visit your medical history will be reviewed, you will be assessed with Chinese Medicine diagnostics, and a treatment plan will be formulated to address your condition.
+During your initial visit your medical history will be reviewed, you will be assessed with Chinese Medicine diagnostics, and a treatment plan will be formulated for you.
 Your treatment plan may include herbal medicine treatment, acupuncture, or both.
-The initial visit includes comprehensive evaluation, treatment planning, and treatment with acupuncture and/or herbal medicine treatment depending on the condition.
+The initial visit includes comprehensive evaluation, treatment planning, and treatment with acupuncture and/or herbal medicine treatment depending on your needs

 Herbal Evaluations are scheduled with Sean Dugan LAc.